-- Represents the full amount of the FMV identified in an approved appraisal as just compensation for the Easement; and - b.
+- a.
+Represents the full amount of the FMV identified in an approved appraisal as just compensation for the property rights to be purchased as an Easement; and - b.
 Is not less than the approved appraisal of the FMV of the Easement; and

-Sharon A. Glide 7/21/2022
+Mr. Thompson 7/21/2022